 Walk Around Lens

-When on a trip or out for a day, many photographers don’t want to carry a lot of gear, or be changing lenses all the time.
+When on a trip or out for a day, many photographers don’t want to carry a lot of gear or be changing lenses all the time.
 A wide angle to medium telephoto lens is a great idea.
 OEMs make some nice choices, but to keep budgets balanced, consider a lens from Sigma or Tamron.
 For crop sensor owners, Sigma’s 18-250mm is really popular as is Tamron’s really excellent 16-300mm.
-Full frame users won’t get in under $1000, but within pitching range is Tamron’s killer 28-300mm.
+Full frame users won’t get in under $1000, but within pitching range is Tamron’s awesome 18-400mm lens.
+Micro four thirds users will love the Olympus 12-200mm lens.

 Wide Angle Zoom